-Customer retention relies on building customer’s product loyalty and satisfaction.
-Some studies suggest it is at least 5 times more expensive to find a new customer than to retain a current customer.
+Customer retention relies on building customers' product loyalty and satisfaction.
+Studies suggest it is more expensive to find a new customer than to retain a current customer.

 About 80% of companies use customer satisfaction as an indication of performance.
 In recent surveys, businesses say maintaining or increasing customer satisfaction is one of their major challenges.

 Satisfied customers are loyal customers.
 Loyal customers tell others and advertise the benefits of your products and services.
 This is an important additional marketing tool for your business.

 - creates great word-of-mouth referral (potentially reducing advertising costs)